An Ultimate Guide to Git and Github

 - Working with git – Important Git commands

 Introduction to Git

-For installation purposes on ubuntu, you can refer this article : https://www.geeksforgeeks.org/how-to-install-configure-and-use-git-on-ubuntu/
+For installation purposes on ubuntu, you can refer to this article: How to Install, Configure and Use GIT on Ubuntu?

-Distributed Version control system means every collaborator(any developer working on a team project)has a local respository of the project in his/her local machine unlike central where team members should have an internet connectionto everytime update their work to main central repository.
+Distributed Version control system means every collaborator(any developer working on a team project)has a local repository of the project in his/her local machine unlike central where team members should have an internet connection to every time update their work to the main central repository.

-For more details on introduction to Github you can refer : https://www.geeksforgeeks.org/git-lets-get-into-it/
+For more details on introduction to Github, you can refer: Introduction to Github

 Git Repository Structure